Bonnie Spring, PhD - Principal Investigator

 Ethan Messier - Volunteer

-Ethan is a research volunteer in the Spring Lab and is currently in his third year as an undergraduate student majoring in Chemistry and pursuing minors in Spanish and Public Health.
-He is passionate about advancing health through research, teaching, and advocacy.
-His interests include chronic disease, health disparities, public health, and science education.
-Ethan plans to pursue medical school and a graduate program in public health.
+Ethan is a research volunteer in the Spring Lab and is currently in his third year as an undergraduate student majoring in Chemistry.
+He is passionate about advancing healthcare delivery through research, teaching, and advocacy.
+His research interests include chronic disease, health disparities, public health, and science education.
+Ethan plans to enter medical school after graduation and is interested in pediatrics and children's health, neuroscience, primary care, and peer mentorship.
 He also enjoys teaching chemistry and hopes to integrate education, research, and clinical practice in his future career.

 Brandon M. Rowland - Volunteer